tallen-hashicorp/vault-tf-approle-testing/README.md

     secret_id=******
 ```

 The output will include a token.
-Copy this token for the next step.
+Save this token for subsequent steps.

-Now, test retrieving a secret using the token obtained from the previous command.
+## Accessing Secrets with Terraform
+Now that we have obtained a token, let's utilize Terraform to retrieve the secret from the KV store.

 ```bash
 export VAULT_TOKEN="hvb.AAAAAQJ8MIwEELB3ucD61Wi8TILD******"